chipsalliance/rvdecoderdb/sail-impl/docs/dev.typ

 - All the library functions: TODO: jump to library section
 - Registers defined at riscv-opcodes TODO: explain possible register name trim

-== Files
-Instruction behavior definition files are separated by instruction name, and grouped by their corresponding instruction sets.
-The instruction sets group rule follows riscv/riscv-opcodes.
-For example, load word instruction `lw` should be placed under `rv_i` directory, and load double word instruction `ld` shoule be placed under `rv64_i` directory.

 == Provided library functions